mrsadri/100DaysOfCode/Course - 100 Days of Code day-by-day/README.md

 Welcome to my 100-day coding adventure, where I'll be relentlessly exploring Python's capabilities to venture into data science, automation, web development, game creation, and app development!
 This repository will chronicle my progress, discoveries, and the amazing projects I build along the way.

+## day 6 and 7:

+- Now I know how to import a library from `PyPi.org`

 ## Day 5:

 - I know by using this command in terminal, I can have interactive python interpreter to check some values in code: